 Over the past week, Perez's upcoming photography show has received national attention and promises to be one of Miami Beach's most anticipated summer events.
 The show features 128 images featuring the women.
-Perez shot the digital images in black-and-white, with no retouching or Photoshop to emphasize his point that all women are beautiful and no Photoshopping is needed to demonstrate this fact.
+Perez shot the digital images in black-and-white.
+He did no retouching to demonstrate his point that women are naturally beautiful.

 All of the images will be projected onto a large screen during the reception with several 16x24 printed images on display.
 The images, as well as a coffee table book containing them, will be available for purchase.
 The opening night reception will be the only opportunity to see the entire collection.
 The printed photographs will remain on display at the botanical garden until the end of the exhibit, which is Friday, August 8.